-During beta availability, we got great feedback from lots of customers from various industries—gaming, retail, airline, oil and gas, and more—who adopted Cloud Memorystore to achieve sub-millisecond latency and throughput for their application needs.
+During beta availability, we got great feedback from lots of customers from various industries—gaming, retail, airline, and more—who adopted Cloud Memorystore to achieve sub-millisecond latency and throughput for their application needs.
 Here are some of the stories we’ve heard about using Cloud Memorystore in practice.

 NTT speeds up customer response with Cloud Memorystore

 NTT Communications, a global provider of information and communications technology solutions, was one of our early adopters for Cloud Memorystore.
 NTT Communications provides cloud services to their clients, and had been using a legacy admin server to manage their entire cloud environment.
 With a new initiative to modernize infrastructure and reduce IT costs, they are moving their entire admin server environment to a Google Kubernetes Engine-based architecture with a Cloud Memorystore-based caching layer.
 They will be able to respond faster to customer requests with the session logs from Cloud Memorystore.